 Fronting the Ayung River near the Ubud jungle, Mandapa, a Ritz-Carlton Reserve, Bali, features 35 suites and 25 private pool villas, which replicate a traditional Balinese village complete with working rice paddies.

-Using this Ritz-Carlton as your base, you can discover hidden temples, incredible views from the top of an active volcano or you can adventure on a mighty Ayung River raft, though inspiring and memorable scenery.
+Using this Ritz-Carlton as your base, you can discover hidden temples, incredible views from the top of an active volcano, or you can adventure on a mighty Ayung River raft through inspiring and memorable scenery.

 Amandari (which means “peaceful spirits”) is located five minutes from the art community of Ubud, in Central Bali.

 The village of Kedewatan lies adjacent to the resort.
 Designed as a Balinese village, Amandari has river-stone walkways and high paras-stone walls.
 The open-air lobby was designed after a village meeting place.